Print PDF version

 1. Purpose

-On average 15 people a year are killed in the UK during work in confined spaces and more are seriously injured.
 The fatalities are not just confined to complex plant, work in simple storage vessels is just as hazardous.
 Those killed also include people who try to rescue trapped personnel without proper training and equipment.

 This policy outlines the steps to be taken by STFC to ensure that staff or others do not work in confined spaces where it can be avoided.
-Where this is not possible a written suitable and sufficient risk assessment must be undertaken and a safe system of work developed.
+Where this is not possible a written suitable and sufficient risk assessment must be undertaken and a safe system of work developed

 2. Scope

-The regulations do not apply to "any place below ground in a mine".
-However this code should be adhered to within any STFC facility housed in any mine or underground, for example CERN or Boulby Mine.
+Note :The regulations do not apply to “any place below ground in a mine”.
+However, this code should be adhered to within any STFC facility housed in any mine or underground, for example CERN or Boulby Mine.

 3. Definitions

-- asphyxiation from a free flowing solid.
+- The asphyxiation of any person at work arising from free flowing solids.

 Confined spaces are not defined by the physical dimensions of a space but by the hazards that may arise in the space.
 Well established examples of confined spaces include sewers; chemical storage/reaction tanks; silos; fuel tanks; pressure vessels.
-Examples of confined spaces in the STFC could include large experimental vessels; hot roof voids; underground tunnels.
+Examples of confined spaces in the STFC could include large experimental vessels; hot roof voids; underground tunnels etc.

 See